 - Organizations selected for MAP should represent leading stakeholder groups affected by the use of quality measures.
 The ACA definition of multi-stakeholder group indicates that affected organizations and broad groups of stakeholders should be represented. - Organizational MAP members should have structures and processes for setting policy and communicating with their constituencies.
 Organizations should have a governance structure and have demonstrated success in representing the interests of their constituencies through collaborative policy development and effective communication of their positions. - Organizational MAP members should contribute to a balance of stakeholder interests.
-Important interests to consider include: consumers, purchasers, providers, professionals, health plans, public/community health agencies, suppliers/industry, and quality measurement experts/researchers. - The majority of MAP members should be organizations.
+Important interests to consider include: consumers, purchasers, providers, professionals, health plans, public/community health agencies, suppliers/industry, and quality measurement experts/researchers. - Federal government agencies affected by the use of quality measures should be organizational MAP members.
+Federal agencies are important stakeholders, but government officials typically do not vote on recommendations to the government, so Federal officials will serve as ex-officio, non-voting members. - The majority of MAP members should be organizations.